anbox-cloud/discourse-docs/installation-quickstart.md

     constraints: "instance-type=g4dn.2xlarge root-disk=50G"
 ```

-To deploy with the bundle from above add `--overlay overlay.yaml` to your deploy command:
+To deploy with the bundle from above, add `--overlay overlay.yaml` to your deploy command:

-`$ juju deploy cs:~anbox-charmers/anbox-cloud ... --overlay overlay.yaml`
+    juju deploy cs:~anbox-charmers/anbox-cloud ... --overlay overlay.yaml

 ### Use Arm Instances